 What you should know, however, is that these logos weren’t easy to create.
 While they are minimalistic, a lot of thought has been placed on the various elements that make up their designs.
 These corporations have dedicated teams that brainstorm on the concept, color, font, and rollout, which are merely some of the factors to consider for a business logo.

 Your logo should be something that will identify your brand and, at the same time, make it stand out from your competitors.
-It’s vital in your SEO marketing strategies.
-What is SEO marketing?
-It’s one tool that can increase traffic to your website.
+It’s vital in your SEO marketing and for your social media brand awareness strategies.
+It’s a great way that can increase traffic to your website.

 Here are some factors you should ponder when designing a logo for your business.